vikingeducation/prep_basics/test-yourself-answers.md

 Magic invocation, which could be casted by mage in a matter of a minutes.
 Don`t need tough preparations and internisation.
 You could write spells in .rb files and than order your _Ruby_ individual to cast it.

+A script is a set of commands, written in a scripting language such as JavaScript, that are interpreted by the programming environment when run rather than having to be compiled beforehand with a separate compiler program.

 *Contributed by [Shamash](https://github.com/Shamash2014)*
+*Contributed by [Laura L.] (https://github.com/liveoaks)*